powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 ## Principles

-Datasources are Java-objects used to facilitate I/O operations around PowSyBl.
+Datasources are Java-objects used for I/O operations around PowSyBl.
 It allows users to read and write files.
 It is for example used under the hood by Importers to access the filesystem during Network imports when using `Network.read()` methods.

-For importers and exporters, datasources are used to access files corresponding to a single network
+For importers and exporters, datasources are used to access files corresponding to a single network.

 ## Types of datasources